conan-io/conan-io.github.io/_posts/2019-03-11-New-conan-release-1-13.markdown

 default_package_id_mode = full_package_mode
 {% endhighlight %}

-Following the previous example but using the default package ID mode to ``full_package_mode``, will indicate a new libA binary for any change on the version of *libB*.
+Following the previous example but using the default package ID mode to ``full_package_mode``, will indicate a new *libB* binary for any change on the version of *libA*.

 Any of the modes described in
 [Defining Package ABI compatibility](https://docs.conan.io/en/latest/creating_packages/define_abi_compatibility.html#id3) section from the